AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/pattern_image_creation.md

    (foreground) is represented by black pixels.
 10. In GIMP, left-click File -> "Export as".
-In the "Export Image" dialog that pops up, type in a file name and select the target directory, then left-click "Select File Type (By Extension)" -> "Windows BMP image (.bmp)", then left-click "Export".
+In the "Export Image" dialog that pops up, type in a file name and select the target directory, then left-click "Select File Type (By Extension)" -> "PNG (.PNG)", then left-click "Export".
+In the "Export as PNG" dialog that pops up, you can keep Compression level = 9 and optionally deselect all other options, then left-click "Export" at the bottom of that dialog.
 11. You can close GIMP now.